-- We work closely with parents/carers of children with special educational needs to create and maintain a positive partnership. - Parents/carers have opportunity to speak to their child's key person/teacher on a daily basis. - Parents/carers are invited to take home their child's portfolios as they wish and have opportunity to comment and/or contribute.
-They are also able to access children's portfolios electronically via Tapestry. - Our partnership with parents/carers is vital and we are always willing to support, listen and advise regarding their views and concerns. - We ensure that parents are involved at all stages of the assessment, planning, provision and review of their children's education. - We provide parents with information on sources of independent advice and support. - All parents/carers receive a termly newsletter, and relevant information may be advertised on the nursery websites and Face Book pages. - Stay and Play sessions are offered to parents/carers once per term.
+- We work closely with parents/carers of children with special educational needs to create and maintain a positive partnership. - Parents/carers have opportunity to speak to their child's key person/teacher on a daily basis. - Parents/carers receive a half termly update about their children's learning via the online platform that all parents have access to, School Spider. - Our partnership with parents/carers is vital and we are always willing to support, listen and advise regarding their views and concerns. - We ensure that parents are involved at all stages of the assessment, planning, provision and review of their children's education. - We provide parents with information on sources of independent advice and support. - All parents/carers receive a termly newsletter, and relevant information may be advertised on the nursery websites, School Spider platform and Facebook pages. - Stay and Play sessions are offered to parents/carers once per term.
 These sessions provide an opportunity for staff to demonstrate how supported play activities can provide opportunities to model, rehearse and extend language, to extend play skills and develop sociable experiences.

-Pupil participation/Child's voice
+Aspiring Foundations Federated Nursery Schools Pupil participation/Child's voice